ncuskey/silver-umbrella/README.md

 - Built with Next.js 15, React 18, and TypeScript
 - Uses Framer Motion for animations
-- Tailwind CSS for styling
+- Tailwind CSS for styling (with safelisted dynamic classes)
 - Lucide React for icons
 - Modular UI components with shadcn/ui design system
 - Optimized for production with standalone output and minimal runtime bundles